Sign in with your bank identification, mobile certificate or certificate card

 Q-teatteri ry / Kaupungin huminaa Kaarelassa (Hum of the city in Kaarela)

 The Baltic Circle festival will launch a project in Kaarela focusing on urban communities and the question of how art contributes to changes taking place in the city.
-The project will bring round-the-year art activities to Kaarela, including workshops, discussion forums and interventions designed for urban space.
+The project will bring year-round art activities to Kaarela, including workshops, discussion forums and interventions designed for urban space.
 The aim is to provide Kaarela residents with concrete tools for developing their living environment and local activities.

 Suomen Kansallisteatterin Osakeyhtiö / Maunulan maisema (The landscape of Maunula)